Thank you for your interest in supporting the future of FoRB!

 • Multiply Your Impact: While mentoring requires time, it can lead to larger-scale accomplishments.
 New recruits, with proper guidance, can augment the work significantly.

-• Bilateral Learning: While mentors bring vast experience to the table, mentees often introduce fresh ideas, tech-savviness, or proficiency in social media campaigns.
+• Bilateral Learning: While mentors bring vast experience to the table, mentees often introduce fresh energy, digital prowess, and an innovative spirit, breathing new life into your projects.

 • Legacy Continuation: Ensuring that the work continues is essential for its long-term success and impact.